Matthew Maddox: Career

+Maddox is president and chief executive officer of Authentic Brands Group.

 Maddox began his career as an investment banker at Bank of America.
 His first stint in the gaming industry was at Park Place Entertainment (later Caesars) as director of finance.

 Maddox joined Wynn Resorts at its founding in 2002.
 He served as vice president of investor relations and treasurer while helping secure the financing required to launch Wynn.
 In 2003, he relocated to Macau to build Wynn Resorts Macau as its chief financial officer.
-In 2013 he was additionally appointed president and chief financial officer of Wynn Resorts, following which he was involved in building the Wynn Palace in Cotai, Macau.
+In 2008, he returned to the United States and became chief financial officer of Wynn Resorts.
+In 2013 he was additionally appointed president of Wynn Resorts, following which he was involved in building the Wynn Palace in Cotai, Macau.
 In 2018 he was appointed CEO of Wynn Resorts following the resignation of founder Steve Wynn.

 In November 2021, Mr. Maddox announced his intention to step down as CEO of Wynn Resorts, effective January 31, 2022.
 The Company's Board of Directors asked Mr. Maddox to remain on the Wynn Macau, Limited and the Wynn Interactive Boards of Directors, as well as a consultant to Wynn Resorts.

+In May 2023, Maddox joined the Executive Board of MidOcean Partners, a New York-based alternative asset manager specializing in middle-market private equity and alternative credit investments.

+In January 2025, Maddox was appointed president of Authentic Brands Group.
+In May 2026, Maddox was promoted to president and chief executive officer of the company to lead Authentic's global enterprise execution and day-to-day operations.

+Since joining Authentic, Maddox has overseen a period of significant expansion for the company.
+In May 2025, Authentic entered a definitive agreement to acquire Dockers from Levi Strauss & Co. for an initial transaction value of $311 million.
+In June 2025, Authentic announced the launch of its live events division, Authentic Live.
+In August 2025, Authentic announced the acquisition of a controlling 51% stake in the intellectual property of Guess; the deal closed in January 2026, making Guess the second-largest brand in Authentic's portfolio.
+In January 2026, Authentic also announced its strategic partnership with globally renowned comedian Kevin Hart to co-own and manage the Kevin Hart brand.